electraone/datafiles/manual/src/developers/luaext.md

 ### The user functions
 Of course, as a user you can, and actually you are encouraged to, package your functionality to the user functions.
-These are used to build more complex programatic blocks.
+The functions are used to build more complex programatic blocks.

 A good example of a user function is a `displayGroup` callback from the above example source code.
 It a function defined by the user and bound to a function callback hook in the preset JSON.